Week 2 of 4: Instrumentation and Noise Characterization

 This week culminates in a decision: which gain setting will you use for Week 4’s automated beam profiling?
 This isn’t arbitrary—you’ll build the quantitative evidence to justify your choice.

 Prelab: Develop curve-fitting skills you’ll use throughout this course.
 You’ll learn to minimize χ², interpret residuals, and assess goodness of fit.
-These skills are essential for extracting beam widths from your knife-edge data.
+These skills are essential for extracting beam radii from your knife-edge data.

 In Lab: You’ll work through a predict-measure-compare cycle for noise characterization: